harness/developer-hub/docs/continuous-delivery/onboard-cd/upgrading/upgrade-nextgen-cd.md

   - Security and bug fixes will continue to be addressed.

 - 10/1/2023.
-End of SMP releases
+End of SMP releases.
-  - Harness will no longer publish new versions of the Self Hosted Harness Platform for Current Gen
+  - Harness will no longer publish new versions of the Self Hosted Harness Platform (SMP) for Harness FirstGen.
-  - Only Harness Next Gen versions will be released in our SMP releases.
+  - Only Harness NextGen versions will be released in our SMP releases.

 - 1/1/2024.
 End of support for FirstGen CD.